show episodes

 Monthly

-Micro-learning all things about critical care medicine.
+Micro-learning all things critical care medicine.
 The transition to practice is overwhelming.
 We’re here to educate, entertain, inform, and support new nurse practitioners as they cross the divide from seasoned nurse to novice nurse practitioner.
 Thoughts, stories, and perspectives from an expert ICU nurse practitioner, Dr. Sean P. Dent.

 continue reading